mgautam98/ChitraPy/README.md

-# Digital Image Processor
+# ChitraPy

-Image Processing Library in Python.
+ChitraPy is a digital Image Processing Library in Python.

-## Features to Implement
+## Features

 * Crop
 * Grayscale